Quantum bounds and device-independent security with rank-one qubit measurements: Experiment

 where with $\text{Proj}(\mathcal{H})$ we indicate the set of projectors acting on $\mathcal{H}$.

 The guessing probability is computed through the following noncommutative polynomial optimization problem

 In the above optimization, the set of projectors $\qty{E_e}$ represents all the possible quantum operations, commuting with Alice and Bob operators, that Eve can perform on the state in order to guess the Bob's outcome $b$.
-The min-entropy is then calculated as $H_{min} = -\log_2 p_g$.
+The min-entropy is then calculated as $H_{min}(B|Y=2,E) = -\log_2 p_g$.
+We stress that randomness is certified only on Bob’s POVM input $y=2$.

 The conditional von Neumann entropy is lower bounded through the following noncommutative polynomial optimization problem \cite{Brown2024}

 Here, $t_1,\dots,t_m$ and $\omega_1,\dots,\omega_m$ are the nodes and weights of an $m$-point Gauss-Radau quadrature on $[0,1]$ with endpoint $t_m = 1$, and the operators $Z_e$ can be seen as the counterpart of the projectors $E_e$ appearing in \eqref{eq:SDP_problem}.
 However, in this case the operators $Z_e$ are not hermitian and therefore not projectors.
 We point out that, in \eqref{eq:VN_problem}, we implemented some of the tips proposed in \cite{Brown2024} in order to get a faster computation, but in general a less tight lower bound.